-Teachers normally trained disciples, who then went out and taught others.
-For a teacher to recommend his disciples to an even greater teacher was rare, and expressed confidence in the other teacher's superiority.
+Teachers ordinarily trained disciples, who then went out and taught others.
+For a teacher to recommend his disciples to another teacher was rare, and expressed confidence in the other teacher's superiority.

-Therefore, Andrew the brother of Simon Peter, and the other disciple, believed to be John, the apostle-to-be and author of this Gospel, who had been followers of John the Baptist, would becpome the first disciples of Jesus.
+Therefore, Andrew the brother of Simon Peter, and the other disciple believed to be John, the author of this Gospel, who had been followers of John the Baptist, would become the first disciples of Jesus.